Student Engagement and Leadership Development (SELD) Team

 Introduction

-The Student Engagement and Leadership Development (SELD) is a student mentored group within The Center for the Advancement of InterProfessional Practice, Education and Research (CAIPPER) with the goals of:
+The Student Engagement and Leadership Development (SELD) is a faculty mentored student group within The Center for the Advancement of InterProfessional Practice, Education and Research (CAIPPER) with the goals of:

 - Ensuring that students have input into CAIPPER activities,